jsdiazp/wordpress-docker-compose/README.md

 ## Requirements

-1. Make sure you have the latest versions of Docker Engine; to do so, you can follow the instructions in the link below:
+1. Make sure you have the latest version of Docker Engine; to do so, you can follow the instructions in the link below:

 [Install Docker Engine](https://docs.docker.com/engine/install/)